Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset: Onsager's variational principle

 and the normalization condition $\int d\Omega\psi=1$, where operator $\mathcal{D}_{\bm{n}}=\bm{n}\times\partial/\partial\bm{n}$ and $d\Omega=d\Rhc d\bm{n}$ is the volume element in the configuration space $\Omega$.

 The dissipation function of the system is the work done per unit time by the dissipative force \eqref{hydrodynamics}.
-Since translation-rotation decoupling occurs at the hydrodynamic center, the dissipation function can be expressed using the configuration distribution function $\psi$ as follows:
+Since translation-rotation decoupling occurs at the hydrodynamic centre, the dissipation function can be expressed using the configuration distribution function $\psi$ as follows:

-The free energy of the system is $A = \int d\Omega\psi\left(U+\kB T\ln\psi\right)$, where $U$ is given by Eq.~\eqref{eqn;2.3}.
-Combining the conservation equation \eqref{conservation} with integration by parts over the configuration space yields the free energy change rate (i.e., the time derivative of the free energy)
+The free energy of the system is $A = \int d\Omega\psi\left(U+\kB T\ln\psi\right)$, where $U$ is given by Eq.~\eqref{eqn;2.3} and \eqref{center_offset} in terms of $\Rhc$ and $\bm{n}$.
+Combining the conservation equation \eqref{conservation} with integration by parts over the configuration space yields the free-energy change rate (i.e., the time derivative of the free-energy):

 Therefore, the velocities $\bm{u}$ and $\bm{\omega}$ are obtained by minimizing the Rayleighian of the system $\mathcal{R}=\Phi+\dot{A}$, i.e.,

 The equations can be solved using the Sherman-Morrison formula \citep{1950_Sherman} to obtain